the glasshouse, 2024-2025

 Glasshouses can be traced back to the Roman Empire.
 Emperor Tiberius used a specularium made of translucent mica to provide out-of-season heat and light to grow medicinal cucumbers.

-In the Victorian era, public glasshouses boomed.
-New technology made giant glass buildings possible and the Victorians were obsessed with exotic plants brought back by explorers from around the globe.
-Botany became a public spectacle.
+In the Victorian era, new technology made giant glass buildings possible and public glasshouses boomed.
+The Victorians were obsessed with exotic plants brought back by explorers from around the globe and botany became a public spectacle.
 Glasshouses were places where ordinary people could see the natural world beyond Britain.

-My interest in glasshouses is part of a wider fascination in curated realities that recreate the exotic in a local space.
+As a documentary photographer, much of my work explores humankind’s relationship to the natural world.
+My interest in glasshouses is part of a wider fascination with curated realities that recreate the exotic in a local space.
 I am interested in their role as places to conserve rare and endangered plants that may be struggling to survive in native environments because of climate change and man-made threats to habitats.

-Shot on 35mm black and white film, my images were taken at Wisley Garden and University of Cambridge Botanic Garden glasshouses.
+Shot on 35mm black and white film and printed in the darkroom using environmentally-friendly practices and developer, my images were taken at Wisley Garden and Cambridge University Botanic Garden glasshouses.